hwsiew/movie-ticketing/README.md

 	- MongoDB atlas    - database as a service

 ## How To Start Local Development Environment
-1. Navigate to `./clients/web` and run `npm run start` to start frontend.
+1. Navigate to `./clients/web` and run `npm install && npm run start` to start frontend.
 2. Navigate to `./services/ticketing` and run `./gradlew bootRun --args='--spring.profiles.active=development'` to start backend.
 3. Browse `http://localhost:3000`